angular/angular/aio/content/start/index.md

 ## Prerequisites

-To get the most out of this tutorial you should already have a basic understanding of the following.
+To get the most out of this tutorial, you should already have a basic understanding of the following.

 *   [HTML](https://developer.mozilla.org/docs/Learn/HTML "Learning HTML: Guides and tutorials")
 *   [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript "JavaScript")